APPFL/APPFL/examples/README.md

 All the examples require the same number of MPI processes.
 Below shows how to execute the MNIST example.
-For other examples, replace the file name with an appropriate example name.
+For Coronahack and FEMNIST check the dataset directory for preprocessing the data and replace the file name with an appropriate example name.

 ### MPI communication